cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 (Jimmy Zelinskie, https://github.com/kubeflow/tf-operator/issues/300#issuecomment-357527937)

 ![Operator Big Picture](img/02_2_operator.png)
 Operators enable the extension of the Kubernetes API with operational knowledge.
 This is achieved by combining Kubernetes controllers and watched objects that describe the desired state.
-The controller can watch one or more objects and the objects can be either Kubernetes primitives such as Deployments, Services or things that reside outside of the cluster such as Virtual Machines or Databases.

-The controller will constantly compare the desired state with the current state using the reconciliation loop which ensures that the watched objects get transitioned to the desired state in a defined way.
+The controller can watch one or more objects.
+The objects can be either Kubernetes primitives such as Deployments, Services or things that reside outside of the cluster such as Virtual Machines or Databases.
+The controller will constantly compare the desired state with the current state using the reconciliation loop, ensuring that the watched objects get transitioned to the desired state in a defined way.

-The desired state is encapsulated in one or more Kubernetes custom resources and the controller contains the operational knowledge which is needed to get the objects (such as deployments, services) to their target state.
+The desired state is encapsulated in one or more Kubernetes custom resources.
+The controller contains the operational knowledge needed to get the objects (such as deployments, services) to their target state.

 #### Kubernetes controllers
 A Kubernetes Controller takes care of routine tasks to ensure the desired state expressed by a particular resource type matches the real-world state (current state,https://engineering.bitnami.com/articles/a-deep-dive-into-kubernetes-controllers.html, https://fntlnz.wtf/post/what-i-learnt-about-kubernetes-controller/).
-For instance, the Deployment controller takes care that the desired amount of pod replicas is running and a new pod spins up, when one pod is deleted or fails.
+For instance, the Deployment controller takes care that the desired amount of pod replicas is running, and a new pod spins up when one pod is deleted or fails.

-Technically, there is no difference between a typical controller and an operator.
-Often the difference referred to is the operational knowledge that is included in the operator.
-As a result, a controller which spins up a pod when a custom resource is created and the pod gets destroyed afterwards can be described as a simple controller.
-If the controller has additional operational knowledge like how to upgrade or remediate from errors, it is an operator.
+Technically, there is no difference between a typical controller and an Operator.
+Often the difference referred to is the operational knowledge that is included in the Operator.
+As a result, a controller that spins up a pod when a custom resource is created and the pod is destroyed afterward can be described as a simple controller.
+If the controller has additional operational knowledge like upgrading or remediating from errors, it is an Operator.

 #### Custom resources and custom resource definitions
-Custom resources are used to store and retrieve structured data in Kubernetes as an extension of the the default Kubernetes API  (https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Custom resources are used to store and retrieve structured data in Kubernetes as an extension of the default Kubernetes API  (https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-In the case of an operator, a custom resource contains the desired state of the resource (e.g. application) but does not contain the implementation logic.
-Such information could be the version information of application components, but also enabled features of an application or information where backups of the application could be part of this.
+In the case of an Operator, a Custom Resource contains the desired state of the resource (e.g. application) but does not contain the implementation logic.
+Such information could be:
+* The version information of application components.
+* Enabled features of an application.
+* Information where backups of the application could be part of this.

 A custom resource definition (CRD) defines how such an object looks like, for example, which fields exist and how the CRD is named.
 Such a CRD can be scaffolded using tools (as the operator SDK) or be written by hand.

-The following example illustrates, how such an custom resource instance definition could look like:
+The following example illustrates, how such a custom resource instance definition could look like:

 ```
 apiVersion: example-app.appdelivery.cncf.io/v1alpha1